ProofSuite/whitepaper/Proof_Business_Plan.md

 Furthermore, the AMP desktop application is built to be censorship-resistant, encrypted and completely peer-to-peer so that governments cannot sensor financial transactions of participants and so that participants can participate optionally anonymously.

-As the application is open source, this means that banning the software, which might be the choice of some oppressive governments who want to prevent capital flight, is not an option there is no company to penalise for the distribution of the software as it is openly available to anyone.
+As the application is open source, this means that banning the software is not an option there is no company to penalise for the distribution of the software as it is openly available to anyone.
 Proof benefits by owning 50% of the issued Proof tokens (PRFT) and thus receiving rewards as the markets become more liquid.

 Along with the AMP and decentralized marketplace, Proof already has a collection of products empowering users to work with blockchain technologies to support their assets and crypto-currencies: